Your Cart

 8 tips to help prevent rosacea flare-ups

 “Rosacea makes the skin extremely sensitive, and as a result, many things — what we call triggers — can make the condition worse,” says a board-certified dermatologist.
-“Although triggers can vary from one person to the next, a good way to help pinpoint your triggers is to keep a journal of the things you eat and drink, the personal care products you use, and the things you’re exposed to that could cause your rosacea to flare.
+“Although triggers can vary from one person to the next, a good way to help pinpoint your triggers is to keep a journal of the things you eat and drink, the personal care product you use, and the things you’re exposed to that could cause your rosacea to flare.
 Once you have identified your triggers, it’s important to avoid them to prevent flare-ups.”

 Doctors recommend the following tips, based on common triggers, to help avoid rosacea flare-ups: